Tilapiatsu/blender-Universal_Multi_Importer/README.md

 | **Command Batcher** ||
 | Batch Process Imported Files | You create a macro like pyhon commands list.
 These commands will be executed in a row to all the imported objects after each importes batch.<br><br> It will process in that order :<br> - Import Batch 1<br>-  Run all batch commands in order<br>-  Repeat for next Batches...  <br><br>For exemple, if you add this command "`bpy.ops.transform.translate(value=(10, 0, 0))`", each imported file will be translated 10 meters away on positive X axis <br><br> Please note how the commands are written with `bpy.ops` and all parameters in parentheses <br> You can't create variable, for loops or if statements.
 Just commands that blender will execute|
 | Batch Process Preset | You can save any list of commands from `batch process Imported files` to a preset that will be saved on disk.
 Here you can manage the presets: <br>- Creating preset<br>- Loading Preset <br>- Removing Preset<br>- Renaming Preset|

-# Standalone Batch Processor
-You can be use in a standalone mode.
-Just select any objects in your scene, then clic on `Object`>`Command Batcher` and you will be able to process all selected files with the selected commands